-Broadcasting using software like this can also allow you to have multiple people broadcast simultaneously from different locations, switch between multiple camera angles or do some more fancy things, like include a lower-third title or watermark on your broadcast.
+- Switch between multiple camera angles or do some more fancy things, like include a lower-third title or watermark on your broadcast.

-Some of these platforms also allow you the ability to Live Broadcast to multiple platforms at the same time.
-For example, you could be live streaming to Facebook and YouTube simultaneously.
-If you want to be omnipresent, just make sure that you pay attention to the multiple comment streams that will be active whilst you are live!
+Remember if you want to be omnipresent, just make sure that you pay attention to the multiple comment streams that will be active whilst you are live!

 You can also use an external camera for direct Live Broadcasting to Facebook.
 Mevo is the first camera that has been released with this functionality.

-What Should You Live Broadcast?
+What Should You Live Broadcast

 - Provide a sneak peak behind the scenes of your business, project and/or events

 - Do a live tour

 - Do a live Q&A